Why We Choose Glass Jars for Tallow Skincare (and Skip Plastic & Tin)

 Why does The Tallow Pantry use glass jars instead of plastic?

-Are tin containers bad for tallow?
+Are tin containers suitable for tallow?

 Is glass more sustainable than plastic?